jclouds/legacy-jclouds.github.com/documentation/quickstart/terremark-ecloud.markdown

 // TODO: eCloud in ComputeService example

-// get a synchronous object to use for manipulating eCloud objects in terremarrk TerremarkECloudClient eCloudClient = TerremarkECloudClient.class.cast(context.getProviderSpecificContext().getApi());
+// get a synchronous object to use for manipulating eCloud objects in terremark TerremarkECloudClient eCloudClient = TerremarkECloudClient.class.cast(context.getProviderSpecificContext().getApi());

  // lookup the id of the datacenter you are deploying into